distillpub/post--deconv-checkerboard/index.md

 Forthcoming papers from the Google Brain team will demonstrate the benefits of this technique in more thorough experiments and state-of-the-art results.
-(We chose to present this technique separately because we felt it merited more detailed discussion.)
+(We've chosen to present this technique separately because we felt it merited more detailed discussion, and because it cut across multiple papers.)

 <!--